yogendratamang48/terraform-provider-mysql/README.md

 Building The Provider
 ---------------------

-If you want to reproduce a build (to verify my build confirms to sources), download the provider of any version first and find the correct go version:
+If you want to reproduce a build (to verify that my build conforms to the sources), download the provider of any version first and find the correct go version:
 ```
 egrep -a -o 'go1[0-9\.]+' path_to_the_provider_binary